 No one wants anyone to get hurt or get sick in the workplace.
 It is necessary to have an overview of the risks that the operational activities entail and to take action in order to prevent someone from getting hurt or sick.
 Our subsidiaries report on a quarterly basis the number of accidents with and without sick leave, and the number of near accidents.
-From 2020 we will implement lost time injury (LTI) reporting for all our subsidiaries and aim to report on the Group level.
-Lerøy are reporting LTI already.
-In 2019 we had 230 work-related injuries with absence, of which 46 % were related to the farming and fishing operations.
+In 2020 we implemented lost time injury (LTI) reporting for all our subsidiaries and for the first time we report LTI for the Group consolidated.